vulcand/vulcand/documentation/source/proxy.rst

 .. code-block:: go

+   Host("/v1/users/<user>")              // Match by host with trie syntax HostRegexp(".*.example.com")          // Match by host with regexp syntax

    Path("/v1/users/<user>")              // Match by path with trie syntax Method("POST") && Path("/v1/users")   // Match by method and path with trie syntax

    PathRegexp("/v1/users/.*")                                 // Match by path with regexp syntax MethodRegexp("DELETE|GET") && PathRegexp("/v1/users/.*")   // Match by method and path with regexp syntax

+   Header()

 Configuration
 -------------

-Vulcand can be configured via Etcd, API or command line tool - ``vulcanctl``.
+Vulcand can be configured via Etcd, API or command line tool - ``vctl``.
 You can switch between different configuration examples using the samples switch.

-Upstreams and endpoints
+Backends and servers
 ~~~~~~~~~~~~~~~~~~~~~~~

 .. figure::  _static/img/VulcanUpstream.png
    :align:   left

-Upstream is a collection of endpoints.
-Vulcand load-balances requests within the upstream and keeps the connection pool to every endpoint.
+Backend is a collection of servers.
+Vulcand load-balances requests within the backend and keeps the connection pool to every server.
-Locations using the same upstream will share the connections.
+Frontends using the same backend will share the connections.

-Adding and removing endpoints to the used upstream will change the traffic in real-time, removing the upstream will lead to graceful drain off of the connections.
+Adding and removing servers to the backend will change the traffic in real-time, removing the backend will lead to graceful drain off of the connections.

 .. code-block:: etcd

- # Upsert upstream and add an endpoint to it
+ # Upsert backend and add a server to it
+ etcdctl set /vulcand/backends/b1/backend '{"Type": "http"}'
- etcdctl set /vulcand/upstreams/up1/endpoints/e1 http://localhost:5000
+ etcdctl set /vulcand/backends/b1/servers/srv1 '{"URL": "http://localhost:5000"}'

 .. code-block:: cli

- # Add upstream and endpoint
- vulcanctl upstream add -id up1
+ # Upsert backend and add a server to it
+ vctl backend upsert -id b1
- vulcanctl endpoint add -id e1 -up up1 -url http://localhost:5000
+ vctl server upsert -b b1 -id srv1 -url http://localhost:5000

 .. code-block:: api

- #create upstream and endpoint
+ # Upsert backend and add a server to it
- curl -X POST -H "Content-Type: application/json" http://localhost:8182/v1/upstreams\
+ curl -X POST -H "Content-Type: application/json" http://localhost:8182/v2/backends\
-      -d '{"Id":"up1"}'
+      -d '{"Id":"b", "Type":"http"}'
- curl -X POST -H "Content-Type: application/json" http://localhost:8182/v1/upstreams/up1/endpoints\
+ curl -X POST -H "Content-Type: application/json" http://localhost:8182/v2/backends/b1/servers\
-      -d '{"Id":"e1","Url":"http://localhost:5001","UpstreamId":"up1"}'
+      -d '{"Server": {"Id":"srv1", "URL":"http://localhost:5000"}}'

-**Upstream options**
+**Backend settings**

-Upstreams define the configuration options to the endpoints, such as the amount of idle connections and timeouts.
+Backends define the configuration options to the servers, such as the amount of idle connections and timeouts.
-Upstream options are represented as JSON dictionary.
+Backend options are represented as JSON dictionary.

 .. code-block:: javascript